-- Inform the Head of Department of the deadline. - Liaise with the Head of Department to ensure that they have received their invitation with instructions to participate in completion of the application, as no provision is made for non-receipt of these automatic emails. - Keep track of the progress of Head of Department's completion status on the application summary page.
-The Applicant can issue a reminder email through the participants tab on the application summary page. - Ensure that the Head of Department re-uploads the letter of support provided by the Vice-Chancellor (or equivalent), as previously provided at the Nomination Stage.
+- Inform the pro-Vice Chancellor for Research of the deadline. - Liaise with the pro-Vice Chancellor for Research to ensure that they have received their invitation with instructions to participate in completion of the application, as no provision is made for non-receipt of these automatic emails. - Keep track of the progress of pro-Vice Chancellor for Research's completion status on the application summary page.
+The Applicant can issue a reminder email through the participants tab on the application summary page.

-If the instruction email from the Royal Society has not been received, please:
+If the instruction email from the Royal Society has not been received please:

-a) double check the accuracy of the email address supplied on the application form b) advise the intended recipient to check their spam filters/junk folders c) contact the Royal Society with an alternative email address for the recipient
+- a) double check the accuracy of the email address supplied on the application form - b) advise the intended recipient to check their spam filters/junk folders c) contact the Royal Society with an alternative email address for the recipient